awumii/EpicGuard/README.md

 | /guard status                                | Toggles live attack information on actionbar.                          |
 | /guard save                                  | Forces save to the database.                                           |

+## 💻 Contributing
+We are open to contributions!
+Look for some "TODO"s in the code, there's always some work to do.
+Because of a lack of time and motivation, no new features are being implemented in the project, aside from bug fixes and code improvements.
+Maybe you have an idea that's worth implementing?
+You can join our Discord server for better communication.

 ## 🔧 Using EpicGuard in your project:
 <details>
 <summary>Gradle (Groovy)</summary>